dhthwy/r/README.md

 # r

+"At least you know who she is talking to.

+That that THING couldn't spare a litte bit of time to connect cause it would've meant one less nut for the cock is disgusting.

+You truly are a piece of shit.
+"

+---

 "
 i'm sorry I didn't make it.
 I was too busy riding penis.
 I know it cost a lot of time and money, but I just can't make it riding.
 It's just so much more important than you.